SanyamJain2704/tda_basics/Rebuttal.md

 Regarding the size of the dataset, kindly refer to our response 3 to CuEK.
 Also Appendix Section B provides complete results using 10 fold CV and 9 seeds for MUTAG while 5 each for PROTEINS and COLLAB.

+We allocate seeds according to measurement variance.
+Under 10-fold CV, each test fold contains roughly 19 graphs for MUTAG versus ~111 for PROTEINS and ~500 for COLLAB - MUTAG's per-fold accuracy estimates are inherently noisier simply because they're averaged over far fewer graphs.
+Using more seeds (9 vs. 5) on the smaller, higher-variance dataset is a targeted allocation of statistical power to where it's most needed.
+This is also why several MUTAG comparisons remain non-significant even at 90 total evaluations, while the same comparisons reach significance on PROTEINS/COLLAB at only 50 — the underlying noise floor, differs by dataset